fleschutz/base256U/README.md

 Base256 Encoding in Unicode (base256U)
 ======================================
 This repo contains a C++ sample implementation to represent binary data in base256 encoding by using Unicode characters.
-Typical use cases are representing safe passwords, digital keys, file checksums, identifiers, hashes, or very big numbers.
+Typical use cases are representing safe passwords, digital keys, file checksums, identifiers, hashes, very big numbers, or data in character-limited messengers.

 What is base256U?
 -----------------